June 26, 2025

 Inspiring Audiences

 Screenings were often accompanied by live music and passionate preaching, turning film events into moments of worship and reflection.
-These gatherings offered comfort, encouragement, and a sense of community—especially for those facing hardship or isolation.
+These gatherings offered comfort, encouragement, and a sense of community - especially for those facing hardship or isolation.
+In regional Victoria, for example, Limelight screenings sometimes drew the only large gathering a community would see all year.

 Faith in Action